 Yogyakarta – Peaceful Coexistence of Buddhism and Hinduism

-For a moment, I thought I would talk about Jakarta, the vibrant and chaotic Indonesian capital.
-But I guess I was a little too partial towards Borobodur and Prambanan.
-So here is my next pick – the sprawling city of Yogyakarta in Central Java.
+For a moment, I thought I would discuss Jakarta, the vibrant and chaotic Indonesian capital.
+But I guess I was a little too partial to Borobodur and Prambanan.
+So here is my next pick—the sprawling city of Yogyakarta in Central Java.

 Prambanan, on the other hand, is a magnificent Hindu temple complex dedicated to Lord Shiva.
-The main shrine is more than 47 meters high which is really really tall.
-This complex with its tall pointy spires stands in stark contrast to Borobodur.
-At the same time, it is also a worthy reminder of the peaceful coexistence of both Buddhism and Hinduism in ancient times.
+The main shrine is more than 47 meters high, which is really really tall.
+This complex, with its tall, pointy spires, stands in stark contrast to Borobodur.
+At the same time, it is also a worthy reminder of the peaceful coexistence of Buddhism and Hinduism in ancient times.

 Unmissable attractions in Yogyakarta